tarannagra/nvim/README.md

-# Taran's Neovim Configuration
+# My Neovim Configuration

-This is my Neovim configuration.
-It is always changing and adapting as I discover new tools.

-## TODO
+## Package Manager

-- [ ] Make, format, and add images of how this configuration looks.
+I use [lazy.nvim](https://github.com/folke/lazy.nvim) as my package manager since I like its simplicity and ease of use.